bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch6-3">6.3 Straight Lines</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-To ease us into path creation, we'll start with the straight line.
-There are actually a few different commands that can draw a straight line, but we'll start with the most obvious.
+<p>To ease us into path creation, we'll start with the straight line.
+There
+are actually a few different commands that can draw a straight line, but we'll start with the most obvious.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-3a">6.3a The Simple L</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The L command allows us to draw straight lines defined by an x and y coordinate pair.
-The lowercase l does the same but uses coordinates relative to the path's last entered point.
+<p>The L command allows us to draw straight lines defined by an x and y
+coordinate pair.
+The lowercase l does the same but uses coordinates relative to the path's last entered point.</p>

 <pre>
 // <i>Syntax for the L/l command.</i>